 Tenant Screening Questions That Are Off Limits

 Landlords have a right to screen prospective tenants, and you'll want to be as thorough as possible.
-But certain questions are simply off limits.
+Certain questions are simply off limits.
 Asking a tenant about her race or religion are big no-nos, as are questions about arrest records.

 There are some main topics you'll want to steer clear of if you're going to stay on the right side of the law.